-I was born in Bangkok, Thailand.
-When I was 12 years old, I immigrated with my parents to suburban Chicago.
-Adjusting to the culture was difficult but somehow I finished high school and went on to college.
+I was born in Bangkok, Thailand, to Vietnamese parents.
+At age 12, I immigrated with my parents to suburban Chicago, finished high school, and went on to college to study Accounting.
 Eventually I realized that being an accountant was not for me.
-Soon after this revelation, my wife and I moved to NYC, where I earned a MFA in painting.
-Now, I am a primary caretaker of our two daughters.
+Soon after this revelation, I moved to NYC where I earned a MFA in painting.
+Now, I am working discreetly in my little New York City bedroom/studio.

 For me, painting is like being in a personal relationship with someone, and that someone is myself.

 As an artist, I am constantly searching for something more about myself.
 Paint is the medium I have chosen to express this quest, using basic visual elements: color, value, shapes, and texture.